zuixjs/zkit/source/content/controllers/transpose-fx/index.md

 <img src="my-image.png" onclick="zuix.context('tfx').toggle(this)">
 ```

-Source elements can be also components, not just images.
+Source elements can be also components, not just images, like in the following example.

+Click elements to pop up the detail view:

 {% unpre %}
 ```html